Mohammed el-Kurd

+He has also spoken out about the oppression in the Gaza Strip, notably the Gaza war.

+Biography

+El-Kurd was born in 1998 in East Jerusalem, the West Bank.
+Prior to the 2021 Israel–Palestine crisis, he was pursuing a master's degree in the United States, but returned to protest Israel's eviction of Palestinians from their homes in East Jerusalem (see Sheikh Jarrah controversy).

 Early life and education

-El-Kurd was born into a family of Palestinian Muslims in the neighbourhood of Sheikh Jarrah, East Jerusalem, on 15 May 1998.
+El-Kurd was born into a family of Palestinian Muslims in the neighbourhood of Sheikh Jarrah, East Jerusalem, in the Israeli-occupied West Bank on 15 May 1998.
 In 2009, part of his family's home in Sheikh Jarrah was seized by Israeli settlers.
 He was the main subject of the 2013 documentary film My Neighbourhood by Julia Bacha and Rebekah Wingert-Jabi.
-He had emigrated to the United States and settled in New York to pursue higher education, but returned to East Jerusalem during the 2021 Israel–Palestine crisis.
+He moved to New York, United States to pursue higher education, but returned to East Jerusalem during the 2021 Israel–Palestine crisis.

 Return to East Jerusalem (2021)

 Since his return to the Israeli-occupied West Bank amidst the Sheikh Jarrah controversy, El-Kurd has been documenting and speaking out against Palestinian displacement in East Jerusalem.
 He and his twin sister, Muna el-Kurd, began campaigning to raise global awareness on Israeli policies in East Jerusalem through various social media channels.
 In combination, the twins have amassed hundreds of thousands of followers on Twitter and millions of followers on Instagram.
 While Muna's posts are usually in Arabic, Mohammed frequently posts in English to cater to a Western audience.

 On 6 June 2021, Mohammed and Muna were both detained by Israel Police; they were later released on the same day after being detained for several hours.
 During the 2021 Israel–Palestine crisis, Mohammed appeared on American television channels CNN, MSNBC, and CBSN.

-In 2021, Mohammed and Muna were named on TIME 100.
+In 2021, Mohammed and Muna were named on TIME 100 most influential people in the world.

-El-Kurd's Tweets in which he accused Israelis of eating the organs of Palestinians and of having a particular lust for Palestinian blood have drawn criticism for reviving the blood libel accusation.
-He has equated Israelis with Nazis and accused them of "kristallnachting" Palestinians.
-These and other Tweets have led several authors and sponsors to withdraw from the 2023 Adelaide Writers' Week.